unisonweb/unisonweb-org/src/data/docs/tour/sharing.md

 ## Publishing your code

-You might choose to make a copy of your namespace.
+You might choose to make a copy of your namespace, similar to how you might tag a release in Git.
 Let's go ahead and do this:

 ```
 ---